-Successful expatriates are adaptable, open to learning about new cultures and new languages, and skilled at finding common ground for communication.
+Successful expatriates are adaptable, open to learning new languages, cultures, and skilled at finding common ground for communication.
 Rather than responding with frustration, they learn the new customs and find the advantage to get the job done.
 They form relationships and are not afraid to ask for help when it is warranted or required.
 They feel secure in their place as explorer, and understand that mistakes are a given, even as they are unpredictable.
 Being a stranger is no easy task, but they welcome the challenge with energy and enthusiasm.